incubateur-ademe/territoires-en-transitions/app.territoiresentransitions.react/README.md

 - **app** : this is where the actual app is built.
 It uses the functionalities and components from `core-logic` and `ui`.

-In each of these folders, we have an `index.ts` which purpose is to reference every exposed functionalities.
+In each of these folders, we have an `ClientScore.ts` which purpose is to reference every exposed functionalities.
 So when a new component is created, it should be referenced here.
 When working in `app` folder, all that we can import from `ui` should be able to be import with the following line:

 ##### `import {ComponentA, ComponentB} from "ui"`

 We should never need to do:
 ##### `import {ComponentA, ComponentB} from "ui/map/Map"`

-If the components looks unavailable, it has probably been forgotten in the `index.ts`.
+If the components looks unavailable, it has probably been forgotten in the `ClientScore.ts`.

 It is the same when importing from `core-logic`, `interface` and `utils`